Heaveness/chef-tech-quiz/README.md

 # Chef-Tech-Quiz

 ## Description
-A quiz trivia aimed at testing your knowledge of skills and techniques of the world of culinary arts! <br>
+A quiz trivia aimed a challenging your knowledge of skills and techniques of the world of culinary arts! <br>
 You have a set timer to answer each question and receive a high score at the end that you can log into your local storage. <br>
 Be careful as any wrong answer will cause you to lose time in your remaining timer! <br>
 But worry not, it's a lot simpler than you think.
 Have the confidence to succeed all trials and tribulations!
 Do you have what it takes to win? <br>